James Bryan McCollum

 James Bryan McCollum, also known as James Bryan, is a Canadian musician, songwriter, and music producer.
-McCollum is a guitarist for The Philosopher Kings and Prozzäk.
+He is a guitarist for The Philosopher Kings and Prozzäk.

 Background

 McCollum was born in Ottawa, Ontario and was raised in St. Catharines, Ontario.
 McCollum attended the University of Toronto, and left university after his second year to perform with The Philosopher Kings.

 Collaborations

 McCollum has written, produced or performed on songs for the following performers: